 Functional Fitness is a type of fitness training that readies the body for every-day movements and activities.
-In other words, It prepares your muscles to work together to perform common tasks you may do at home, work, or while training in your specific sport like squatting, reaching, pulling, and lifting.
-Functional Fitness isn’t about lifting a certain amount of weight or spending hours in the gym, instead, it’s centered around building a body fit for doing real-life activities in naturally occurring positions.
+To clarify, It prepares your muscles to work together and perform common tasks you may do at home, work, or in your specific sport.
+It isn’t about lifting a certain amount of weight or spending hours in the gym.
+Instead, it’s centered around building a body fit for doing real-life activities in naturally occurring positions.
 For example, you might be able to deadlift 400+ pounds at the gym, but what good is that if you throw your back out when you pick up your kids.

-In synopsis, utilitarian wellness is something that is established within each one of us.
-Our bodies were created with the goal of having the entirety of our muscles cooperate and uphold each other to achieve certain developments and errands.
-Separating certain muscle gatherings to add mass was not what our bodies were normally made for.
+In short, our bodies were created with the goal of having the entirety of our muscles cooperate.
+Isolating certain muscles to add mass was not what our bodies were built for.

-Before you can move freely in your daily life without worrying about injury, you need to get back to basics by incorporating strength, balance, range of motion, coordination and flexibility.
-Focusing on these aspects of your Functional Fitness Training will make every-day activities easier like, walking, jogging, running, jumping, lifting, pushing, pulling, bending, twisting, turning, standing, climbing, lunging, and many more.
+Before you can move freely in your daily life without worrying about injury, you need to get back to basics.
+This takes incorporating strength, balance, range of motion, coordination and flexibility.
+Focusing on these aspects of your Fitness Training will make every-day activities easier.
+These include walking, jogging, running, jumping, lifting, pushing, pulling, bending, twisting, turning, standing, climbing, lunging, and many more.

-If Functional Fitness Training sounds like something you might enjoy, it’s important to consider how you’ll get started .
-While some may succeed on their own, we recommend consulting with a Personal Trainer that specializes in Functional Fitness and starting out with exercises that utilize body weight as resistance.
+If this sounds like something you might enjoy, it’s important to consider how you’ll get started .
+While some may succeed on their own, we recommend consulting with a Personal Trainer that specializes in Functional Fitness.
+Furthermore, starting out with exercises that utilize body weight as resistance is key.
 You can always add more resistance as you get more accustomed to this style of training.
-Joining a group functional fitness training class can be a great place to start, however, to achieve your goals as quickly as possible, remember that functional fitness training should be tailored to and individualized for your specific weaknesses.
+In addition, joining a group fitness class can be a great place to start.
 Whichever path you choose to take, functional fitness not only optimizes your performance inside and outside of the gym – but in your every day life.

-What we know as “Modern Functional Fitness,” is rooted in rehabilitation and is often used by physical therapists, Chiropractors, and specially trained personal trainers to correct abnormal function and retrain muscles.
-Inabilities due to injury, surgery, overuse, or repetitive motion weaknesses have all been improved through Functional Fitness Training.
-For example, a person has hip replacement surgery that decreases mobility, individualized exercises that mimic what they do every day are prescribed helping them get back to normal.
-Functional Fitness Treatments are designed with careful considerations in mind including the patient’s condition, his/her goals, and ensuring those goals and timeframes are achievable.
+What we know as “Modern Functional Fitness,” is rooted in rehabilitation.
+Similarly, it is often used by physical therapists, Chiropractors, and specially trained personal trainers to correct abnormal function and retrain muscles.
+Inabilities due to injury, surgery, overuse, or repetitive motion weaknesses have all been improved through training.
+For example, a person has hip replacement surgery that decreases mobility.
+Individualized exercises that mimic what they do every day can be prescribed to help them get back to normal.
+Functional Fitness Treatments are designed with careful considerations in mind.
+These include the patient’s condition, his/her goals, and ensuring those goals and timeframes are achievable.

-Training in Functional Fitness has more than just a few amazing benefits.
+Training in this way has more than just a few amazing benefits.
 In fact, when compared to other forms of training, the benefits of functional fitness quickly rise to the top because it’s specifically designed around every day movements.

 Here’s 5 of the main benefits of functional fitness:

-- Muscle memory: Performing Functional Fitness exercises regularly doesn’t just build muscle and improve cardiovascular function, it actually exercises and effectively boosts your brain too.
+Performing these exercises regularly doesn’t just build muscle and improve cardiovascular function, it actually exercises and effectively boosts your brain too.

-- Improved posture: Since Functional Fitness focuses on training muscles to work together, they can then manage weight and movement properly.
+Since this type of training focuses on training muscles to work together, they can then manage weight and movement properly.
 This reduces physical stress and improves posture during daily activities like standing and sitting.

 While this is just a few of the many benefits, it’s easy to see that functional fitness can be highly beneficial.